 Connected and autonomous vehicles: The emerging legal challenges

-The emergence of connected and autonomous vehicles continues to create many new legal challenges.
-We published our first edition of this paper in 2016 and since then have already seen significant developments across the sector both in terms of the technologies and the regulatory frameworks.
+We published our first edition of this paper two years ago and in that short time we have already seen significant developments across the sector both in terms of the technologies and the regulatory frameworks.